Are websites all the same? Pricing

 Visual Design

-Visual design is important too, it's what we see first, it's an indicator whether a website seems like a credible business or one that can be trusted to do business with.
+Visual design is important too; it's what we see first, and it's an indicator of whether a website seems like a credible business or one that can be trusted to do business with.

 How do you assess if someone can design a conversion-focused website?

-If you currently have a website and feel like it looks ok but not great, something feels off and it's not driving sales for you than maybe it's time to consider a redesign with a conversion focused strategy at it's core.
+If you currently have a website and feel like it looks ok but not great, something feels off, and it's not driving sales for you, then maybe it's time to consider a redesign with a conversion-focused strategy at its core.